ripALM: A Relative-Type Inexact Proximal Augmented Lagrangian Method for Linearly Constrained Convex Optimization: Convergence analysis

-\begin{remark}[Comments on \blue{$\gamma_k$ and} $\mu_{k}$] One can see from the expression of $\gamma_k$ in Theorem \ref{thm:Q-linear-rate} that, after a finite number of iterations, \blue{$\gamma_k$ becomes proportional to the squared penalty parameter $\sigma_k^2$}, provided that $\rho$, $\{\sigma_k\}$ and $\{\tau_k\}$ satisfy the conditions in \eqref{para-conds}.
+\begin{remark}[Comments on $\gamma_k$ and $\mu_{k}$] One can see from the expression of $\gamma_k$ in Theorem \ref{thm:Q-linear-rate} that, after a finite number of iterations, $\gamma_k$ becomes proportional to the squared penalty parameter $\sigma_k^2$, provided that $\rho$, $\{\sigma_k\}$ and $\{\tau_k\}$ satisfy the conditions in \eqref{para-conds}.
 Therefore, if $\sqrt{\tau_{\min}}-2\sqrt{\rho} > 0$, the convergence factor $\mu_{k}$ can be less than 1 when $\sigma_k$ is sufficiently large, and it approaches 0 as $\sigma_k$ tends to $+\infty$.
 This readily demonstrates that the sequence $\left\{(\bm{y}^{k},\bm{x}^{k})\right\}$ converges to the set of saddle points at a Q-(super)linear rate if $\sigma_k$ is sufficiently large and $\sqrt{\tau_{\min}} - 2\sqrt{\rho} > 0$.
 In practical implementations, one could simply choose an increasing sequence of $\{\sigma_{k}\}$ with $\sigma_{k} \uparrow +\infty$, and set $\tau_{\min}\geq4$ to ensure that $\sqrt{\tau_{\min}} - 2\sqrt{\rho} > 0$ for any $\rho \in [0,1)$.
 In contrast, as discussed in \cite[Remark 2.1]{ylct2024corrected}, ciPALM (which is also of relative-type but uses the error criterion \eqref{eq:inexact_ciPALM}) should require $\rho<\frac{1}{3}$ to guarantee an asymptotic (super)linear convergence rate under the same error bound condition in Assumption \ref{asp:error-bound-Li}.
 This highlights another advantage of our ripALM, as it offers greater flexibility in choosing the tolerance parameter $\rho$. \end{remark}

-\blue{ Before closing this section, we summarize in Table \ref{tab:comparison_palms} a brief comparison among the related inexact (p)ALMs, based on the discussions in Section \ref{sec:ripALM} and the convergence results established in this section.
-From the comparison, we see that ripALM enjoys stronger theoretical guarantees than ES-iALM and, unlike ciPALM, does not require correction steps.
+In summary, based on the discussions in Section \ref{sec:ripALM} and the convergence results established in this section, we see that ripALM enjoys stronger theoretical guarantees than ES-iALM and, unlike ciPALM, does not require correction steps.